soltysh/talks/java_go/text.md

 ]

 ???
-Interesting construct - type switch.
+Interesting construct - type switch, used to discover the dynamic type of an interface variable.
+It uses type assertion construct.

 ---